el-ang/TurTor/README.md

 # TurTor
- Discord Helper Bot for Server Customization and Tools.  👾
+Discord Helper Bot for Server Customization and Tools.
+Powered by Discord.js. 👾